COSMIC ANCESTRY | Quick Guide | What'sNEW - Later - Earlier - Index | Scrapbook

 Bacteriophages: New hope in combatting bacterial diseases, Proteon Pharmaceuticals, Poultry World, 04 Apr 2022.

 10 Mar 2021: new hub for prokaryotic evolution.

-Bacteriophages ...and are estimated to be the most abundant biological entities on the planet. ...They are key mediators of horizontal gene transfer (HGT) via transduction.
+Bacteriophages ...are estimated to be the most abundant biological entities on the planet. ...They are key mediators of horizontal gene transfer (HGT) via transduction.